 - Those which I consider will be success factors for many organizations.
-However, you do need to perform the fine tuning of the success factor wording and then the mapping exercise to ascertain whether these are, in fact, the critical success factors for your organization. - The principle focus of the success factors using the six balanced scorecard perspective groupings discussed in the book.
-Please note that success factors (SFs) do not neatly fit within a perspective, often they can be in more than one perspective
+However, you do need to perform the fine-tuning of the success factor wording and then the mapping exercise to ascertain whether these are, in fact, the critical success factors for your organization. - The principle focus of the success factors using the six balanced scorecard perspective groupings discussed in the book.
+Please note that success factors (SFs) do not neatly fit within a perspective.
+Often, they can be in more than one perspective.

-I have developed some templates of success factors for different entities.
+I have developed some templates for success factors for different entities.
 These templates are available electronically.

-Common success factors Reworded business success factor for your Success Factors that could well be in your operational critical success factors Stay, say, strive engagement with staff who contribute to our success both now and in the future Recruit the right people all the time Develop exceptional people and teams who follow our organization's philosophy (a Toyota principle) Grow leaders who thoroughly understand the work, live the philosophy, and teach it to others (a Toyota principle) Willingness to abandon activities, processes and initiatives that are not working or are unlikely to succeed Make decisions slowly by consensus, thoroughly considering all options; implement decisions rapidly (a Toyota principle) Delivery in full, on time, all the time to our key customers Other Success Factors with an Environment & Community Focus Supporting all groups within the community through community interactions Support educational institutions (who are the source of new employees) Encouraging voluntary assistance by staff to the local community Good working relationships with key community organizations Supporting local businesses (percent of purchases to have local content)
+Common success factors Reworded success factor for your business Success Factors that could well be in your operational critical success factors Stay, say, and strive engagement with staff who contribute to our success both now and in the future Recruit the right people all the time Develop exceptional people and teams who follow our organization's philosophy (a Toyota principle) Grow leaders who thoroughly understand the work, live the philosophy, and teach it to others (a Toyota principle) Willingness to abandon activities, processes, and initiatives that are not working or are unlikely to succeed

+Common success factors Reworded success factor for your business Make decisions slowly by consensus, thoroughly considering all options; implement decisions rapidly (a Toyota principle) Delivery in full, on time, all the time to our key customers Other Success Factors with an Environment & Community Focus Supporting all groups within the community through community interactions Support educational institutions (who are the source of new employees) Encouraging voluntary assistance by staff to the local community Good working relationships with key community organizations Supporting local businesses (percent of purchases to have local content) Other Success Factors with an Internal Process Focus Maintaining a healthy and safe workplace (safety always comes first) Respect your extended network of partners and suppliers by challenging them and helping them improve (a Toyota principle) Completion of projects on time and to budget (respond in a timely and appropriate way to suboptimal project implementation) A culture of stopping to fix problems, to get quality right the first time Use visual control so no problems are hidden (a Toyota principle)